klieret/HEPFittingTutorial/readme.md

 module load root/6.20.04_py3.7
 ```

-To give newer versions you of python packages you install as a user priority over the setup environment, reset the PYTHONPATH to just contain ROOT
+To give newer versions of python packages you install as a user priority over the system environment, reset the `PYTHONPATH` to just contain ROOT

 ```
 export PYTHONPATH=/software/opt/bionic/x86_64/root/6.20.04_py3.7/lib